Sonnnya/prompt_sharing/README.md

-# prompt_sharing
+# Prompt sharing
-Fastapi app for sharing the prompts which you use often
+Fastapi app for sharing the prompts which you use often :)